CR7sewey/e-commerce-api-nodejs/README.md

 and only allow changes on products createdBy a specific user.
 For that, since the user is saved within the product and the actual user is saved on cookies, we would only need to {user: req.user._id}!

+#### Upload Image

+- [] images folder with two images
+- basically I've used express-fileupload package.
+The main idea is to a admin introduce an image (uploadImage controller), and then this image is stored locally in public/uploads folder.
+To test this, (bcs I dont have a frontend prepared) establish the route in postman, and then, body -> form data -> key = image and type is file, and then choose an image.
+If this image pass all the validations, such as being an image and also the size, it should be stored in public/uploads.

+I could use some cloud plataform to perfomr this work, for example cloudinary.
+For that, npm i cloudinary, and then the commented code in the Products controller.
+Also in app.js, app.use(fileUpload({ useTempFiles: true }));
+to store temp files.
+Also in app.js, const cloudinary = require("cloudinary").v2; // use v2
+cloudinary.config({
+  cloud_name: process.env.CLOUD_NAME,
+  api_key: process.env.CLOUD_API_KEY,
+  api_secret: process.env.CLOUD_API_SECRET,
+});
+!
+TO CONFIG CLOUD - of course for that you need to create an account !